What is an approved Family Day Home?

 Children in Family Day Home’s are offered opportunities to experience a number of age appropriate activities: story-telling, music, make-believe play, seasonal arts & crafts and outdoor play.
 Activities are planned to aid each child in their total development—Social, Emotional, Physical & Intellectual

-How Are Day Home Providers Screened?
+How Are Day Home Educators Screened?

-Providers are required to provide a current Criminal Record Check/Vulnerable Sector Search for themselves and any person 18 years or older that resides in the home, a current First Aid/CPR certificate, a medical certificate that is signed by a doctor and references by non-relatives.
+Educators are required to provide a current Criminal Record Check/Vulnerable Sector Search for themselves and any person 18 years or older that resides in the home, a current First Aid/CPR certificate, a medical certificate that is signed by a doctor and references by non-relatives.
 A home safety evaluation has been conducted and evacuation and emergency plans are in place.
 There is a 90 day probationary period.

 How are the Family Day Homes monitored?